 However, your best bet is a TV specially designed for outdoor use.
 Yes, it will cost a little more, but it will deliver a brighter picture engineered for outdoor sunlight.

 More critically, most of these outdoor monitors can stand up to outside elements.
 Typically, they are water- resistant.
 That means they can go near your swimming pool without fear of water splashing out, and they can also endure rain and humidity.
 Additionally, these specialty units will hold up against dirt, dust, wind, insects, and hot and cold temperatures.

 Outdoor TVs boast additional ventilation and cooling equipment inside them, making them heavier.
 A 55-inch outdoor model might weigh twice as much as a comparable indoor unit.
 The weight factor means they require a heavy-duty mount to attach the monitor to a wall.

 One strategy is to incorporate a TV mounted into an outdoor kitchen if you have one.
 Or, if you are building a pavilion and creating a living-room setting, your monitor can go in there.
-The result is an ideal TV-viewing spot for family, friends, and guests to gather.
+The result is an ideal TV-viewing spot around which family, friends, and guests can gather.